mtgjson/mtgjson-website/docs/data-models/legalities/index.md

 ---
-{
+title: Legalities
-  'title': 'Legalities',
+head:
-  'schema': 'legalities',
+  - - meta
-  'meta':
+    - property: og:title
-    [
+      content: Legalities
-      { 'property': 'og:title', 'content': 'Legalities' },
+  - - meta
-      {
+    - name: description
-        'name': 'description',
+      content: The Legalities Data Model describes a list of legalities in play formats for a Card.
-        'content': 'The Legalities Data Model describes a list of legalities in play formats for a Card.', },
+  - - meta
-      {
+    - property: og:description
-        'property': 'og:description',
+      content: The Legalities Data Model describes a list of legalities in play formats for a Card.
-        'content': 'The Legalities Data Model describes a list of legalities in play formats for a Card.', },
+  - - meta
-      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, legal, legalities' }, ],
+    - name: keywords
-}
+      content: mtg, magic the gathering, mtgjson, json, legalities
 ---

 # Legalities